Diego-Esquivel/WindowsToolInstaller/nodejs/README.md

 * nodejsinstall.bat - Where most system calls happen.
 Will research at another time if this is better than having it all as system call in c++

+**Research currently points to systemcall in c++ being quicker to the .bat file.
+	The reasoning behind this idea is the c++ compilers assembles a binary file once where thru definition of a scripting language (ex. .bat, .js, etc.) the .bat file needs interpretation.

 Installs the following programs:
 * nodejs-installer as nodejsbashinstall.msi